-The real statement maker in this room is the custom Fireclay tile flooring pattern.
-I really wanted to do a mixture of blues and I love how the mixture of the crater lake, morning thaw, and caribbean blue hexite tiles turned out.
+The real statement maker in this room is the custom Fireclay Tile flooring pattern.
+I really wanted to do a mixture of blues.
+And I love how the mixture of the crater lake, morning thaw, and Caribbean blue hexite tiles turned out.

 Our Master Bathroom Remodel Before & After Photos

 Once Genesis closed that off, we expanded the shower size and changed the outdated, no longer working jet bathtub.

 We replaced it with a new floating tub from Signature Hardware and an accent shelf above the space to add to the focal point.

 I love, love the way it looks with the hanging faux plant and downloadable artwork I snagged on Etsy.

 And I have to say that the freestanding tub faucet is by far my favorite.

-We did a major overhaul on the double sink vanity area even though we kept the same size and placement.
+We did a major overhaul on the double sink vanity area, even though we kept the same size and placement.
 It’s amazing what a difference new lighting, mirrors, and vanity can make!

 The warm tones of the teak bathroom vanity help make the space feel cozy, don’t you think?!

-It was a little tricky trying to choose a bathroom rug to go with our statement tile floors, and we tried so, so many different options.
+It was a little tricky trying to choose a bathroom rug to go with our statement tile floors.
+And we tried so so many different options.
 If you follow along on our Instagram stories, then you know the struggle was real!

 We finally decided on this simple Target runner.
 Which I think ties in the blue and warm tones really well.

-Side note, I’m not sure if it’s socially acceptable to be in love with a faux plant stem, but this light green veining stem from Kalalou was the perfect addition for a wooden stump side table next to the tub.
+Side note — I’m not sure if it’s socially acceptable to be in love with a faux plant stem.
+But this light green veining stem from Kalalou was the perfect addition for a wooden stump side table next to the tub.

-I also really debated adding curtains to this room or not, but I’m so happy I did!
+I also really debated adding curtains to this room or not.
+But I’m so happy I did!
 It really softens the look.

 The Vanity Area: Master Bathroom Remodel DIY Idea

 But this floating vanity was a DIY Ikea hack that we came up with ourselves.
-I’ll be sharing the full tutorial for it early next week, and you’ll be super surprised at how easy it is to make!
+I’ll be sharing the full tutorial for it early next week.
+And you’ll be super surprised at how easy it is to make!

 And it’s the first time I’ve ever had a dedicated vanity storage space.
 So worth it!

-All in all we spent $2100 (not including install) on that element, but it was worth it for the seamless look!
+All in all we spent $2100 (not including install) on that element.
+But it was worth it for the seamless look!